 Class lists are available through your Faculty Centre in slc.me and through Blackboard in the Users sections.
 Be aware that class lists will update as students join and drop the course.

 How might you engage students in an early morning class?
 Similarly, how can you mitigate potential student concerns during a 5:30-8:30pm class (e.g., no time for meals, bus schedules, childcare, etc.)?
-Talk to your Faculty Coach, Program Coordinator, or Associate/Campus Dean for help.
+How might the course be designed with the success of all students, including those with diverse needs and backgrounds, be created?
+Talk to your Faculty Coach, Program Coordinator, Associate/Campus Dean, Inclusivity Specialist, and Counselling and AccessAbility Services for help.